Åland War: From Jakobstad to Tornio

 The squadron destroyed ships and tar stores in Raahe on 30 May 1854 and in Oulu on 1 June.
-In Raahe, the English landed unhindered with six sloops armed with howitzers and eight smaller boats.
+In Raahe, the British landed unhindered with six sloops armed with howitzers and eight smaller boats.
 They burned thirteen ships under construction, a tar court and a pitch burner under the control of the Oulu Trade Association.
 In addition, the British burned construction timber, planks, salt, firewood and e.g. 7,000 barrels of tar.
-This came back to bite them after the war, as the tar burned had been ordered and paid for by English merchants.
+This came back to bite them after the war, as the tar burned had been ordered and paid for by British merchants.
 The last time the British visited Oulu was on 3 June when they demanded firewood, threatening to burn the entire city.
 Although all cargo boats were sunk, 12 cords were transported in tar boats to the English.
 After 4 June they were divided into two flotillas sailing for Tornio and Kokkola.
 The Oulu local government estimated that the burning and seizure of goods caused the city and its citizens damages in the amount of 380,969 rubles and 98 kopecks.
 The value of the ships was estimated at 170,925 rubles, the amount of tar of 16,460 barrels at 40,150 rubles, the burnt magazines at 22,950 rubles, the value of the shipyards at 13,500 rubles and the ship timber and supplies at 11,495 rubles.
 The greatest damage in Oulu was suffered by G. Bergbom, who lost his property in the amount of 101,106 rubles, of which the loss of the trading premises of G. & C. Bergbom Ab amounted to 24,600 rubles.
 A total of 53 people suffered losses in Oulu, but only nine people lost more than 10,000 rubles.

 Battles in Gulf of Finland

-In the Gulf of Finland, the naval squadron bombarded Suomenlinna, (Sveaborg in Swedish), for two days, and the people of Helsinki watched the events from the shore.
+In the Gulf of Finland, the naval squadron bombarded Sveaborg (present-day Suomenlinna) for two days, and the people of Helsinki watched the events from the shore.
 Finnish naval troops manned coastal batteries on Santahamina.
-The British Navy also fired rockets at Suomenlinna, and this was reportedly the first time these were used in warfare in Finland (one rocket is on display at the War Museum in Helsinki).
+The British Royal Navy also fired rockets at Sveaborg, and this was reportedly the first time these were used in warfare in Finland (one rocket is on display at the War Museum in Helsinki).
 The Svartholm fortress south of Loviisa was bombarded.
 The Ruotsinsalmi sea fortress, built in Kymi (now Kotka) and left without defenders, was almost completely destroyed in the war.